All Episodes

 And that's where I met the Hutch.

-And being the rabid at the time football fan I was, I just peppered him with every question I could think of about Dallas Cowboys and Tom Landry and his experience with the game, and I learned quite about about quite a lot about him.
+And being the rabid at the time football fan I was, I just peppered him with every question I could think of about Dallas Cowboys and Tom Landry and his experience with the game.

-He's from Anniston, Alabama, and he grew up during really bad racial strife.
+And he grew up during really bad racial strife.

-He came from pretty poor background.
+He came from a pretty poor background.

 And he grew up angry.

-He grew up being told that he was only three-fifths of a person, uh, that he couldn't eat or drink with the white people and so forth.
+He grew up being told that he was only three-fifths of a person, that he couldn't eat or drink with the white people and so forth.

 It was that bad, this little town where he grew up.